 The first part of the process is open for applications from all teams who meet the eligibility criteria (see 'Who can apply').
-While a written script is still required, the rest of the application will consist of a video and a short application with some summaries, no more than 3-4 pages in total.
-Script to Screen and NZFC will then shortlist 18 teams who will be invited to submit a Whiringa Tuarua - Stage Two application.
-This stage one process will still allow a good overall picture of story, vision and team and help the shortlisting assessors get to know the filmmakers.
+A written script is required.
+The rest of the application will consist of a video and application questions to answer that, when combined, are no more than 3-4 pages in total.
+This process allows a good overall picture of story, vision and team and helps the shortlisting assessors to get to know the filmmakers.